Switch from EveryDollar to Spendify

 Spendify’s what-if scenarios take this further.
 Want to see what happens if you increase your monthly payment by $200?
 What if you get a $3,000 tax refund?
 What if you consolidate two cards?
 Each scenario recalculates your debt-free date and total interest instantly.

 EveryDollar’s free tier sounds appealing until you realize it requires manual entry for every transaction.
-No bank sync, no automatic imports — you’re logging each purchase by hand.
-For most people, that’s a dealbreaker.
+No bank sync, no automatic imports.
+You’re logging each purchase by hand.
+For most people that’s a dealbreaker.

 Community vs Features